-For the Affordable Housing goal, the CDC is continuing to leverage its work funded with CDBG and HOME, and spur production of affordable rental Housing and accessible public amenities by engaging developers and cities, collaborating with other County departments, updating funding policies, leveraging County owned property, proactively setting a production agenda and developing a housing pipeline for anticipated disaster recovery funding.
-Construction of the HOME-funded Alta Madrone development neared completion at the end of FY 20-21, which provides 1 Low HOME unit and a total of 48 units.
-Work on the CDBG-funded Sea Ranch rehabilitation project was completed at the beginning of FY 20-21, a total of 22 units were rehabilitated, the Commission made 1 housing rehabilitation loan to a low income homeowner with CDBG funds, allowing these households to maintain safe, decent and affordable housing More than 3,100 households received housing assistance in the form of tenant-based rental assistance
+For the Affordable Housing goal, the Commission is continuing to leverage its work funded with Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME), and spur production of affordable rental housing and accessible public amenities by engaging developers and cities, collaborating with other County departments, updating funding policies, leveraging County owned property, proactively setting a production agenda and developing a housing pipeline for disaster recovery funding.
+Construction of the HOME-funded Alta Madrone development in the City of Sonoma was completed at the beginning of FY 2021-2022, which provides 1 Low HOME unit and a total of 48 affordable units.
+Work on the CDBG-funded Riverfield Homes rehabilitation project in the City of Healdsburg was completed at the end of FY 2021-2022, a total of 18 units were rehabilitated.
+The CDBG-funded Park Village Apartments rehabilitation project was also completed in FY 2021-2022, a total of 2 units were rehabilitated and 2 mobile home spaces were created.
+5 housing accessibilty modifications were completed for low income homeowners with CDBG funds through the Disability Services and Legal Center's Housing Access Modification Grant Program, allowing these households to maintain safe, decent and affordable Housing.
+More than 3,000 households received housing assistance in the form of tenant-based rental assistance